telerik/winforms-docs/gridview/exporting-data/html-export.md

 * ExportAsHidden

 Please note that some browsers do not support hidden columns and if you open exported file you could see the hidden columns.
-To make sure that the hidden columns or rows in the exported html file will not be included, you should set __HiddenColumnOption__ or __HiddenRowOption__  property to *DoNotExport*:
+To make sure that the hidden columns or rows in the exported HTML file will not be included, you should set __HiddenColumnOption__ or __HiddenRowOption__  property to *DoNotExport*:

 ####  Setting the HiddenColumnOption